Cross-Domain Federated Semantic Communication with Global Representation Alignment and Domain-Aware Aggregation

 In Fig.~\ref{SemanticFLmodel}a, we consider the semantic communication model that contains the D-JSCC encoder for the transmitter, a channel model for the wireless environment, and finally a D-JSCC decoder for decoding the signal at the receiver, similar to other semantic studies \cite{DJSCCAttention,DJSCCwithfeedback}.
-With a given image $I \in$ $\mathbb{R}^{3\times H \times W}$ and a set $\mathcal{S}$ of SNR values, the encoding process of it can be denoted as
+With a given image $I \in$ $\mathbb{R}^{3\times H \times W}$ and a set $\mathcal{S}$ of SNR values, the encoding process is denoted

 where the $\mathrm{Enc}(\cdot)_{\alpha}$ represents the joint source-channel encoder with its corresponding parameters $\alpha$, $X_{I} \in C^{k}$ is the transmitted signal of the image $I$ through the channel.
 The compression ratio between the transmitted signal and the original image is the ratio between $k$ and $n$, where $n=$ $3\times H\times W$.
-The signal is exposed not only to noise but also to fading effects caused by obstacles in the wireless environment as follows:
+The signal is exposed not only to noise but also to fading effects caused by obstacles in the wireless environment:

 where $Y_{I}$ and $H$ denote the received signal and the channel fading coefficient at the receiver site, respectively. $N_{\gamma}$ is the channel noise, where its elements follow the complex Gaussian distribution with zero mean and variance $\gamma$.
 With the received signal $Y_{I}$, the semantic communication receiver decodes it with the D-JSCC decoder as follows: